Noaemien/ada-template-website/final.md

   **United States, Japan, South Africa, United Kingdom, Israel, London, Germany, New York City**

-The return from the 7 bettable winners would be:
+The return from the 8 winners would be:

 - `10 × (1.00 + 7.44 + 10.63 + 3.36 + 11.53 + 7.61 + 5.75 + 11.08) = 584 $`